 And breakfast on Sunday is 'self-service' with cheeses, sliced meats, and fresh bread placed, home-made jams etc placed in the fridge for you the night before, along with juices, milk, cereals and a slice or two of breakfast cake of course.
 (It's our one day when we try and have a lie-in - hope you don't mind.)

 Note that there are several steps leading up to the Villa front door and a few steps between rooms and levels within the Villa.
 Those who struggle with steps might be better taking a ground-floor apartment (any except Villa Patrignone and Caminetto).

-NB - we cannot accept any B&B bookings prior to 1st March each year, and thereafter no more than 90 days in advance of the start of the booking.
+NB - we cannot accept any B&B bookings more than 60 days in advance of the start of the booking.
 Oh, and sorry, but the B&B is not suitable accommodation for children.